anuyts/public/agda/modal.md

 will be meta-things (e.g. natural numbers).
 The tick-based approach to guarded type theory is better suited to be extended with multiple clocks.

+## Abstract mode theory interface

+It would be good if there is a general interface that needs to be implement to add a mode theory to Agda.
+Here, we discuss the methods in this interface.

+* A type of modes
+* A type of modalities
+* A partial order on modalities
+  * In the future, we may instead use a type of 2-cells
+* A composition operation on modalities with matching (co)domain
+  * Associativity is quickcheckable
+* A left division operation `(µ \ —) : Mod p n -> Mod p m` which is left adjoint to `(µ º —) : Mod p m -> Mod p n`.
+This means that either of the following quickcheckable properties needs to be satisfied:
+  * `forall ρ μ ν . ρ \ μ ≤ ν iff ρ ≤ μ º ν`
+  * `forall ρ μ . ρ \ (ρ º μ) ≤ μ` (co-unit) and `forall ρ μ . μ ≤ ρ º (ρ \ μ)` (unit)
+* Addition should **not** be part of a general mode theory interface, as it is relevant only to substructural theories.
+* the identity (a.k.a. unit) modality
+  * Unit laws are quickcheckable
+* the default modality for binders
+* related to module entries and record fields:
+  * the default modality for module entries and record fields
+  * `hasLeftAdjoint`: a function that computes whether a modality has an internal left adjoint.
+    A very smart standard implementation with proof-in-comments is presently present in the agda code base.
+    If a modality `µ` has an internal left adjoint, then it can be computed as `µ \ id`.
+    In general, `µ \ id` is the universal (minimal) **upper** approximation of the left adjoint, in the sense that we have the unit law
+    ```
+    id ≤ µ º (µ \ id)
+    ```
+  * `getApproximateLeftAdjoint`: a function that computes whether a modality `µ` has a **lower** approximation of the left adjoint, i.e. a modality `κ` such that we have the co-unit `κ \ µ ≤ id`.
+    This inequality may have multiple solutions.
+In that case, we return the universal (maximal) solution, unless there us no unique maximal solution.
+    For example, in the polarity system, `*` (mixed) has lower-approximate left adjoints `{—, +, *}`, but this set of modalities does not have a join.
+* related to type annotations (see `workOnTypes`):
+  * for every mode `m`, a mode of types `ty m`
+  * for every mode `m`, a **parametroid** modality `par m : ty m -> m`
+  * a bar operation (parametroid conjugation), sending `µ : m -> n` to `bar µ : ty m -> ty n` defined by `bar µ = par n \ (µ º par m)` (TODO: check in degrees of relatedness paper).
+    Since the function is defined, any more efficient implementation is easily quickcheckable.

 ## Modal record fields and module entries